dat-ecosystem-archive/docs/docs/faq.md

  1) Multicast udp, which lets it work over the local network (LAN),
  2) A distributed hash table, which lets it work without a central server, and
- 3) some centralized signaling servers that run a modified version of DNS.
+ 3) Centralized signaling servers that run a modified version of DNS.

+We run a signaling server for users of our client applications.
+However, anyone can run a signaling server and can overwrite the default for their application.

 ## Are the dat links guaranteed to be unique?